 Nothing sets a mood or a scene quite like the sensation of wood burning in a fire pit.
 Whether you want to generate some warmth, cast a calm ambiance, or coerce conversation on those winter nights, our list of best wood-burning fire pits will have something to ensure all of your guests feel right at home.

 A fire pit is arguably the most appealing focal point on a back patio when you want to have guests over or enjoy a relaxed night with the fam.
-Not only will a fire pit provide ample heat on a cooler night, it will certainly spark conversation and bonding experiences among those present, providing that content feeling which seems to open those introverts up like a bottle of Scotch on a Friday night.
+Not only will a fire pit provide ample heat on a cooler night, it will certainly spark conversation and bonding experiences among those present, providing that content feeling which seems to open those introverts up like a bottle of Whiskey on a Friday night.

-When searching for the best fire pit for you, though, there are three things you must consider: size, safety, and maintenance.
+When searching for the best fire pit for you, though, there are three things you must consider: Size, safety, and maintenance.

 Size: The size of your wood-burning fire pit is going to depend on how much room your backyard provides and how many helping hands you think you can grab.
 All of the fire pits presented here are portable, meaning you’ll want to find something you can carry with one, two, or three people at most.